cuffs/key/README.md

       Unshackles user experience            │                      │
                                             ╰────┴───────┴─────────╯
 ```
-> Cuffskey (or Kuhfskee) is a pure Vue.js implementation for Semantic-ui components
+> Kuhfskee is a pure Vue.js implementation for Semantic-ui elements